 There is a common perception among consumers that American Express (Amex) is the only credit card issuer that provides a service for its customers to dispute charges made by merchants.
 The statement is partially true.

 The truth is that all card-issuing institutions in Singapore are required to provide such a service to its customers.
 As a user, if you believe that unfair deductions have been made on your card, you can request for the card issuing companies to dispute the purchase on your behalf.

 That said, Amex is the only company that talks about providing a service to allow customers to dispute a questionable charge.
-Most other banks will try avoid having to do so because settling a dispute claim takes time and is a costly matter that they would rather avoid, unless it’s fraudulent in nature.
+Most other banks will try to avoid having to do so because settling a dispute claim takes time and is a costly matter that they would rather avoid unless it’s fraudulent in nature.

 We like to stress that a dispute claim is not the same as a fraudulent claim and that banks are required (upon your request) to help you in both.